Chargeback clusters as an AML red flag

 For example, if chargebacks are concentrated in a specific country known for high online fraud rates, this should prompt additional scrutiny.
 Similarly, if a retailer observes chargebacks only from certain zip codes, it may indicate the presence of organized fraud groups exploiting local addresses.
 This geographical analysis enables businesses to tailor their efforts against fraud and better protect their revenues.
 Identifying these regions can also facilitate proactive measures, such as enhanced verification processes for high-risk areas.

-The Consequences of Ignoring Chargeback Clusters
+The Consequences of Ignoring Clusters

 Financial Implications for Businesses